EU Official Says Iran Ready To Restart Nuclear Talks In September: Reports

-AFP and the dpa reported on August 7 that representatives of the country have given assurances in recent days that the talks will be resumed in Vienna, according to the senior official, who spoke on condition of anonymity.
+AFP and the dpa news agencies reported on August 7 that representatives of the country have given assurances in recent days that the talks will be resumed in Vienna, according to the senior EU official, who spoke on condition of anonymity.

 The official said the EU's negotiator on the matter, Enrique Mora, attended the swearing-in of new Iranian President Ebrahim Raisi in Tehran last week, speaking there with the Iranian official designated to lead the talks, Hossein Amir-Abdollahian.